jamiahuswalton/Analysis_Dissertation/README.md

 - Packages
 - Read_Data
 - Valiadate_Data

-- Generate_Data
+# Generate Data
+If you need to generate and save the aggregate data, run the whole "Generate_Data" script.
+If you have already generated the aggregate data, then you only need to run the last line of code that reads the data from a specified location.

+# Explore - Model Data
-After you run these files.
-You use the other files to look at the data (e.g., Explore or Model)
+Once the data is loaded, you use the other files to look at the data (e.g., Explore or Model).